 We have worked closely with our stakeholders and the Australian Nursing and Midwifery Federation in the development of this Strategy.

-Nurses and Midwives: Towards a Safer Culture project
+Nurses and Midwives: Towards a Safer Culture project activity

 The Nurses and Midwives: Towards a Safer Culture (NM TASC) project supports an approach to a safe culture that relies on leadership and collaboration cross all ACT public health services, including ACT Health Directorate, Canberra Health Services and Calvary Public Hospital Bruce.